-Rabat - In a new survey, four Moroccan cities have ranked in a list of Africa’s top 10 cities for quality of life.
+Rabat - In a new survey, four Moroccan cities, including Marrakech, have ranked in a list of Africa’s top 10 cities for quality of life.
 The survey results were released on Tuesday.

-Rabat – In a new survey, four Moroccan cities have ranked in a list of Africa’s top 10 cities for quality of life.
+Rabat – In a new survey, four Moroccan cities, including Marrakech, have ranked in a list of Africa’s top 10 cities for quality of life.
 The survey results were released on Tuesday.

 The survey took into consideration 100 of the continent’s capitals and major urban centres and based its quality of life criteria on social and living conditions, infrastructure, governance and environment.